jy-yuan/jy-yuan.github.io/_pages/about.md

 ### News

+- Checkout our recent benchmarking works on [KV Cache compression](https://arxiv.org/abs/2407.01527) and [time series foundation models](https://arxiv.org/abs/2406.14045)!

+- Two papers accepted by ICML 2024, see you in Vienna!

-- Our [KIVI](https://arxiv.org/pdf/2402.02750.pdf) largely inspires the [KV Cache quantization system in Huggingface](https://huggingface.co/docs/transformers/main/en/generation_strategies#kv-cache-quantization).
+- Our [KIVI](https://arxiv.org/abs/2402.02750) largely inspires the [KV Cache quantization system in Huggingface](https://huggingface.co/docs/transformers/main/en/generation_strategies#kv-cache-quantization).
 Code is available [here](https://github.com/jy-yuan/KIVI)

-- Two papers accepted by ICML 2024

 - Our LLM-PTM paper is selected as a best student paper at AMIA 2023